OatmealDome/SwapDRC/README.md

 ### Special thanks:

-+ Maschell for HID to VPAD and the audio swap
++ Maschell for development contribution and the audio swap
 + Dimok for function_hooks and the pygecko server
 + Brienj for the IP selector and initial UI
 + /u/MachMatic for the banner background